abdulrahmansamy/Database-Engineering/04-MangoDB/01-MangoDB_installation.md

 ```
 --eval
 ```
-To prevent reading the rc file, add this `--no-rc`
+To prevent reading the rc file, add this `--norc`